Risk-consistency of cross-validation with lasso-type procedures: Introduction

 \section{Introduction}

-Since its introduction in the statistical~\citep{Tibshirani1996} and signal processing~\citep{ChenDonoho1998} communities, $\ell_1$-regularized linear regression has become a fixture as both a data analysis tool and as a subject for deep theoretical investigations.
-In particular, for a response vector $Y \in \mathbb{R}^n$, design matrix $\mathbb{X} \in \mathbb{R}^{n \times p}$, and tuning parameter $t$, we consider the lasso problem of finding where $\B_t := \{ \beta : \norm{\beta}_1 \leq t \}$ and $\norm{\cdot}_2$ and $\norm{\cdot}_1$ indicate the Euclidean and $\ell_1$-norms respectively.
-By convexity, for each $t$, there is always at least one solution in \refeq{eq:optimization}.
-While it is true that the solution is not necessarily unique if rank$(\mathbb{X}) < p$, this detail is unimportant for our purposes and we abuse notation slightly by referring to $\betat{t}$ as `the' lasso solution.
-We consider the constrained optimization form for the lasso instead of the more common (but equivalent) Lagrangian interpretation as it leads to a more natural formulation for our results.
+Following its introduction in the statistical~\citep*{Tibshirani1996} and signal processing~\citep*{ChenDonoho1998} communities, $\ell_1$-regularized linear regression has become a fixture as both a data analysis tool and as a subject for deep theoretical investigations.
+In particular, for a response vector $Y \in \mathbb{R}^n$, design matrix $\mathbb{X} \in \mathbb{R}^{n \times p}$, and tuning parameter $\lambda$, we consider the lasso problem of finding

+for any $\lambda$, where $\norm{\cdot}_2$ and $\norm{\cdot}_1$ indicate the Euclidean and $\ell_1$-norms respectively.
+An equivalent but less computationally convenient specification of the lasso problem given by Equation \eqref{eq:lagrangian} is the constrained optimization version: where $\B_t := \{ \beta : \norm{\beta}_1 \leq t \}$.
+By convexity, for each $\lambda$ (or $t$), there is always at least one solution to these optimization problems.
+While it is true that the solution is not necessarily unique if rank$(\mathbb{X}) < p$, this detail is unimportant for our purposes, and we abuse notation slightly by referring to $\betat{\lambda}$ as `the' lasso solution.

+These two optimization problems are equivalent mathematically, but they differ substantially in practice.
+Though the constrained optimization problem (\refeq{eq:optimization}) can be solved via quadratic programming, most algorithms use the Lagrangian formulation (\refeq{eq:lagrangian}).
+In this paper, we address both estimators as each is more amenable to theoretical treatment in different contexts.